LeonardOgendo/my-developer-portfolio-v2/README.md

 ### ⭐ Acknowledgements
 This portfolio was built from scratch to demonstrate real-world front-end craftsmanship using `React` + `CSS`, intentionally avoiding heavy UI libraries to highlight raw coding skills.

 If you like this portfolio, consider leaving a ⭐ on the repo!
-ORconsider leaving a ⭐ on the repo — or let's connect and build something amazing together!
+OR let's connect and build something amazing together!